A Drive-Through Celebration

 – – – – – – – – – – – – – – – – – –

 The Concrete Chamber meets monthly and welcomes the participation of all members and potential members.
-Chamber meetings are generally held the second Thursday of the month, unless otherwise noted, starting at 11:30 a.m. at Annie’s Pizza Station.
-To make sure you’re informed in advance of each month’s meeting, please contact the Chamber and ask to be notified.
+Chamber meetings are normally held the second Thursday of the month at 11:30 a.m. at Annie’s Pizza Station.

 2020 Chamber Meetings are meeting online, via Zoom